 There are many alternative voting systems that are superior to plurality voting.
 We should move to a ranked-choice/single transferable vote voting system, a system that has recently been implemented in Maine and is being explored by many other localities.

-In ranked choice voting, each voter ranks their top three candidates, from 1 to 3.
+In ranked-choice voting, each voter ranks their top three candidates, from 1 to 3.
 After this is complete, every voter’s first choice is tallied.
 If one candidate received over 50% of the vote, they win the election.
 If no candidate hit the majority threshold, the candidate with the fewest votes is eliminated.
 Then, everyone who listed that eliminated candidate as their first choice has their second choice considered, a process which continues until someone breaks 50%.

 - Better capturing voter preferences.
 Since each voter is allowed to express how they feel about more candidates, the outcome tends to reflect the choices of voters better.